enessinanparildi/enessinanparildi/README.md

 About Me

 Welcome to my GitHub!
-I'm a Machine Learning Engineer specializing in large-scale deep learning, NLP, and distributed training.
-My work focuses on optimizing LLMs, fine-tuning transformer models, and building scalable ML infrastructures.
+I'm a Machine Learning Engineer specializing in deep learning, NLP, and LLM.
+My primary expertise lies in building applications using LLMs such as Gemini, Llama, BERT, RoBERTa, and GPT, as well as more traditional ML algorithms for tasks such as clustering and multi-label classification.
+Additionally, I am passionate about Bayesian models, reinforcement learning, uncertainty quantification, kernel methods, and applying various active learning and metric learning techniques.

 I am currently open to work and looking for exciting opportunities in AI and machine learning.

 Let's Connect